particle-iot/docs/src/content/datasheets/asset-tracking/tracker-one.md

 - Yellow: average cellular signal
 - Green: good cellular signal

 It will fast blink when connecting to the cellular network, and slow blink when connecting to the Particle cloud.

-This behavior can be overridden by custom application firmware.
+Alternatively the LED can be configured to the typical Particle color scheme (blinking green, blinking cyan, breathing cyan) via device or cloud configuration.
+Custom device firmware can provide other color schemes if desired.

 The **CHRG** LED indicates the charge status: